Meet Our Caring Team in Toronto

 Victoria Longo, Hospice Care Coordinator

-Victoria Longo has recently joined the MMVHS team.
+Victoria Longo joined the MMVHS team in 2022.
 She has had family pets all her life and started her working career at ten years old walking a neighboring Cocker Spaniel.
 This early experience cemented her desire to work in the animal field.
 She spent many years working in a busy midtown Toronto veterinary hospital in a variety of roles.
 The most rewarding aspect of this job for her was witnessing the strong bond between the clients and their pets.
 This led her to appreciate the importance of the roles both veterinarians and support staff play in ensuring that their patients receive excellent, compassionate care from their first visit to their last.

-On a personal level Victoria has had her own experience caring for geriatric pets, including their palliative care and ultimate loss.
+On a personal level, Victoria has had her own experience caring for geriatric pets, including their palliative care and ultimate loss.
 Victoria is often asked why she would want to take on the role of Hospice Care Coordinator when it focuses on the saddest part of pet ownership.
 While this is true, she sees it as an opportunity to help people navigate through this very difficult time.

 When not working, Victoria shares her busy home with her husband and two children, Michael and Isabella, and their wonderful orange cat named Leonard.
 After the loss of one of her pugs, Victoria became involved with Lions Foundation of Canada Dog Guides as a foster parent in their puppy program and is currently fostering a lovely Lab named Wave.
 Nia, one of Victoria’s fosters, left the program due to health issues and joined the Longo family permanently.
 She and Victoria now participate as a therapy dog team in the literacy program with One Health Partners.